-Notes to the consolidated financial statements for the years ended 31 December 2022 and 2021 (continued)
+Notes to the consolidated financial statements as of 31 December 2022 (continued)

 17 Convertible notes (continued)

 The conversion ratios for these notes would depend on the event leading to their conversion.
 Unless the Group conducts a Qualified Equity Financing Event, a Corporate Transaction, an IPO or a SPAC Transaction, all of which are defined in the term-sheet, the notes would convert on maturity using a conversion price derived from a prescribed valuation cap on fully diluted capitalisation on conversion date.
 Since the management considers the SPAC Transaction likely to occur, it has used a conversion price prescribed for such event while calculating the fair value of the embedded derivatives.